We do not know what to do, but our eyes are on you. – 2 Chronicles 20:12c

 A passage stuck on rewind in my mind frequently leads to something.
 I can’t get it unstuck until it becomes a Bible study, sermon series, or I share it with enough people.

 I used 2 Chronicles 20 as a devotional during a staff meeting.
 I read it during a deacon meeting.
-During a Sunday evening worship service I referenced it during the prayer time and encouraged our people to read the entirety of the passage.
+I referenced it during the prayer time of a Sunday evening service and encouraged our people to read the entirety of the passage.

 Within two days of that Sunday evening service, I received notes of appreciation for sharing the passage.
 I also started to receive pictures from congregation members who had the passage underlined in their Bible and even some marginal notes.
 I’m always fond of receiving such feedback.
 I truly love seeing the pages of well-read and well-marked Bibles.
 Yet, in this instance, I was a little perturbed.
 I thought, “How does everyone have this passage marked!”
 I own dozens of well-used Bibles but you will not find 2 Chronicles 20:12 marked in any of them.